 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

-- Associate’s Degree in social work, social services, public administration, public health or related field, or a combination of education and experience may be considered, or two years direct relevant experience
+- Bachelor's Degree in social work, social services, public administration, public health or related field (or a combination of education and experience may be considered

-- At least one year of experience in benefits advocacy or healthcare/benefits administration (2 years without a degree)
+- At least one year of experience in benefits advocacy (2 years without degree) or healthcare/benefits administration

 - Valid California driver's license and dependable transportation with adequate insurance

-- Basic Microsoft operating system navigation, outlook, word, excel, power-point, and internet browser
+- Basic Microsoft operating system navigation, outlook, word, excel, power-point, internet browser

 SKILLS AND ABILITIES: